otvin/compiler2/README.md

     * Supports following ordinal functions required by ISO standard:
         * ```chr()```, ```ord()```, ```pred()```, and ```succ()```
 * Relational operators: ```=```, ```<>```, ```<```, ```<=```, ```>```, ```>=```
-  * both Real and Integer; can compare integers to reals.
+  * for real, integer, and user-defined enumerated types; can compare integers to reals.
 * Boolean operators: ```not```, ```and```, and ```or```
 * Procedures and Functions
   *  Parameters passed by value or by reference ("variable parameters" in Pascal-speak)
-  *  Functions can return integers, chars, Booleans, or reals
+  *  Functions can return integers, chars, Booleans, user-defined enumerated types, or reals
-  *  Up to 8 Real parameters by value, up to a combined 6 Integer/Boolean/Character or by reference parameters
+  *  Up to 8 Real parameters by value, up to a combined 6 Integer/Boolean/Character/Enumerated Type or by reference parameters
   *  Integers passed in byval to Real parameters get converted to Real
   *  Recursion
 * Global and local variables